http://www.aros.orgAROS-ExecAROS-Exec ArchivesPower2People

 Name of the generated module without the suffix.

 Type of the generated module.
-Possible values: library, mcc, mui, mcp, device, resource, gadget, datatype, hidd.
+Possible values: library, mcc, mui, mcp, device, resource, gadget, datatype, hidd, usbclass, handler or hook.

 modsuffix